Clive Ashborn

 Clive Ashborn is an English actor.
-He is probably best known for appearing in V for Vendetta as Guy Fawkes.
+He is best known for appearing in V for Vendetta as Guy Fawkes.
 He graduated from Academy of Live and Recorded Arts in 2001.
 He played the character Koleniko in Pirates of the Caribbean: Dead Man's Chest (2006) and Pirates of the Caribbean: At World's End (2007).
 He also appeared in the horror-thriller film The Love Witch (2016) as Professor King, a professor of the occult.